 Eight full-time faculty members teach in the Department of Journalism and Media Studies.
 Students in the department have access, as well, to faculty members in Tampa and the other USF campuses and may work with faculty at The Poynter Institute.

-Monica Ancu, Assistant Professor and Undergraduate Program Coordinator
+Monica Ancu, Associate Professor and Coordinator of Undergraduate Studies

 Dr. Monica Ancu studies the role of online technologies, especially online social media, in political campaigns.
 Within this framework, she investigates how political candidates and voters use social network Web sites, blogs, podcasts, online advertising, etc. and how these online technologies affect political communication and political behavior.
 She also is interested in political advertising and media framing of political events.
 Her research appeared in Journalism Studies, American Behavioral Scientist, Journal of Broadcast and Electronic Media, as well as in several books.
 Ancu teaches visual communication, Web design, online journalism and new media classes.
 She received her Ph.D. degree in mass communication from the University of Florida in 2006.

 Chris Campbell is a multimedia specialist at VideoWorks, the department's in-house video production studio.

 Edgardo Dangond is a technical director at VideoWorks, the department's in-house video production studio.